ukb-dt/usa/index.md

 Or more starkly:

-> **Is there a learning rate η such that the integrated drift ∫ε dt never exceeds the system's capacity to absorb it into updated grammar—or does every civilization eventually face ε-driven collapse/rupture/transformation?**
+> **Is there a learning rate η such that the integrated drift $\int \varepsilon \, dt$ never exceeds the system's capacity to absorb it into updated grammar—or does every civilization eventually face ε-driven collapse/rupture/transformation?**

 That's the question a critique must center.
 The oscillator is a parable.
 The real dynamics are **adaptive, nonlinear, and self-referential**—not just a spring-mass-damper but a **learning system trying to stay alive in an environment it partially creates.**